ethan-dsouza-dev/CPSC-210-Finance-App/README.md

 - As a user, I want to be able to add a new category if it does not exist.
 - As a user, I want to be able to see my greatest expense for the month.
 - As a user, I want to be able to see the category that I spend the most on.

+Transaction as an interface.
+Then FoodCategory would implement that interface.
+Implement the first User Story because that is a requirement for phase 1.